NVIDIA/NeMo/examples/multimodal/speechllm/README.md

 ### Training

 There are several configs for training a SpeechLLM:
-- `conf/modular_audio_gpt_config_peft.yaml`: a config for training a SpeechLLM model with PEFT (e.g., LoRA), where you don't want to tune the whole LLM but still want to adapt the LLM to your needs.
+- `conf/modular_audio_gpt_config_peft.yaml`: a config for training a SpeechLLM with PEFT (e.g., LoRA), where you don't want to tune the whole LLM but still want to adapt the LLM to your needs.
-- `conf/modular_audio_gpt_config_sft.yaml`: a config for training a SpeechLLM model without PEFT, where you might want to tune the whole LLM or simply freeze it and use as is.
+- `conf/modular_audio_gpt_config_sft.yaml`: a config for training a SpeechLLM without PEFT, where you might want to tune the whole LLM or simply freeze it and use as is.
-- `conf/modular_audio_gpt_multi_enc_config_peft.yaml`: a config for training a SpeechLLM model with multiple audio encoders and PEFT, where you can add speaker embeddings to the audio embeddings.
+- `conf/modular_audio_gpt_multi_enc_config_peft.yaml`: a config for training a SpeechLLM with multiple audio encoders and PEFT, where you can add speaker embeddings to the audio embeddings.
 Currently only TitaNet is supported as the speaker encoder.

 With any config, you can set the following flags to control which components to train or freeze:
 - `model.freeze_llm` # Generally set to `True` unless you want to fine-tune the whole LLM.